 - Have 30 or more credits and at least one full year completed at AU as a CAS student by the end of the Spring 2022 semester

 - Have past leadership experience and/or an interest in counseling/advising

-- Be available for training and shadowing during April 2019**
+- Be available for training during April 2022

 - Demonstrate sensitivity to student confidentiality and ability to uphold federal guidelines

 To be eligible for the Peer Advisor position you should, at the time of application:

 - Be involved in AU campus life and knowledgeable of campus resources and activities

 - Be highly motivated, enthusiastic, and self-directed

 - Have experience with public speaking and small group facilitation

 - Have strong communication and listening skills

 - Have experience with social media campaigns and/or other publications

 Peer Advisors work 8-10 hours per week during the academic year.
 Most hours are Monday-Friday between 9 am-5 pm, however some evening and weekend hours might be required.
 Employment begins August 22, 2022 and ends May 1, 2023.
 Peer Advisors are expected to work the entire 2022-2023 academic year.